lamini-ai/lamini-ai.github.io/docs/python_library.md

 Lamini is a Python package designed to build Large Language Models (LLMs) for natural language processing tasks.
 It provides an engine for creating and running your own LLMs.
 With Lamini, you can train language models on large text corpora and improve them following your guidelines, which can then be used for generating and extracting text.

+Lamini is the tribe of which llamas are a part.
+You will be importing the `llama` module in order to work with the LLM engine.

 ## Input and output types

 First, you want to construct some data types: (1) input types as arguments into the LLM and (2) output types as return values from the LLM.